JavaScript Variables

 Reactive variables will make your templates be reactive to changes in local variables.
 Sometimes you want a template to be re-evaluated only in the device in which you are working instead of doing it for every user/device, for these situation reactive variables are a handy resource.

 You can define a reactive variable in the js_variables option, and later use or change its value in a template.
-To defined a reactive variable with an initial value, just create a string variable in the js_variables wrapped by the special method ref.
+To define a reactive variable with an initial value, just create a string variable in the js_variables wrapped by the special method ref.
 To use it in a template, just access it with the same special ref method and then retrieve its value property.
 For example, let's change the previous example to use reactive variables:

 js_variables: